-Viernes de Dolores = Friday of Sorrows - Planeta.com
+Viernes de Dolores = Friday of Sorrows

 Viernes de Dolores (Friday of Sorrows) is a day of great devotion in Oaxaca City and takes place the sixth Friday of Lent, or the Friday before Palm Sunday.

-For visitors this is one the great surprises that await.
 While so much is known and made of the Day of the Dead altars, this celebration draws much less attention.
-Instead of showcasing the prepared food and drink, the spring altars are decorated with seedlings and sprouts growing from chia pets (monos de chia).
+Instead of showcasing prepared food and drink, altars in springtime are decorated with seedlings and sprouts growing from chia pets (monos de chia).

-The tradition originated in the colonial period, when the Jesuits consecrated a chapel to Our Lady of Sorrows in the Temple of the Company.
-Other churches that have chapels dedicated to Our Lady of Sorrows are Patrocinio, San Cosme and San Damian in which there is a great display of devotion to the Mother of God.

-The altars are built in public areas, in markets, houses and churches to mark the sorrow of the Virgin Mary.
-From the colonial districts of China, Xochimilco and Jalatlaco distinguished by the richness and beauty of their altars.

 The altars are decorated with clay pots and filled with young seedlings of wheat, corn and lentils planted two weeks before.
 Other decorations include the friendly chia pets.
 They have been carefully cultivated so that they have not received much light which gives them a yellow color.
 Palms symbolize the martyrdom of Jesus Christ.